 Annual foliage plants

 The foliage of Rex begonias are so detailed and unique, it seems like they come from another planet.
 Or a little plant fairy sits in a workshop hand-painting their leaves.
 These plants shine all on their own.
 You almost don’t want to plant anything around them so they can just take all the attention and keep it.
-I have snapped lots of photos of different varieties over the years.
-I found these beauties that I wrote about in a short post a few years back.
-And I’ve added a couple below that I discovered at the California Spring Trials when I was a National Garden Bureau #NGBPlantNerd.
+I have snapped lots of photos of different varieties over the years, especially when I went to the California Spring Trials with the National Garden Bureau.
 Rex begonias prefer well-drained soil in a shady spot.
 If you find one you love, don’t send it to the compost bin in the fall.
 Try to bring it indoors to keep as a houseplant over the winter.

 Another multi-hued superstar plant is coleus.
 I think it’s fair to say there are endless varieties, and they work well in both pots and plots.
 Depending on which one you choose, plant your coleus in part shade, but read the plant tag as some don’t mind the sun.
 Like Rex begonias, they can be brought indoors in the fall and kept over the winter as a houseplant.